Master of Science in Acupuncture – Illinois campus

 An acupuncturist may stimulate acupuncture points and meridians using needles, or employ electronic stimulation, magnets or lasers to acupuncture points for enhanced healing.
 Other meridian and point therapies may include acupressure, the application of heat through moxibustion, drawing out energy through cupping, and a specialized massage system called “tuina.”

+Acupuncture and oriental medicine are being recognized as effective treatments for a variety of conditions.
 An increasing number of hospitals and integrative care centers are employing acupuncturists for both medical treatment and wellness programs.
 Acupuncturists may also start their own practice, or work in pain management clinics, fertility clinics, weight loss or addiction treatment centers.
 Even cosmetic and spa facilities are now offering acupuncture for clients to relieve stress and combat the effects of aging.

 Intensive Clinical Training